 Florence in February means the sales are on.
 They start after the 6th January, giving everyone the opportunity to get just the right Florentine leather bag or that jacket you’ve been longing for.
 Shoes, pottery or gold on the Ponte Vecchio.
 The choice is endless.

-You can also head to the one of the Outlets near Florence for a full-on shopping extravaganza, like the Barberino Designer Outlet.
+You can also head to the one of the Outlets near Florence for a full-on shopping extravaganza.
 You’ll find famous designers, Italian and international brands, and all sorts of clothes and accessories.

 Accommodation and flights are definitely cheaper during February, and it’s easier to get a good deal.
 Even many museums in Florence have a cheaper price in low season, to encourage off-peak visitors.
 What’s not to like?